-Witley C of E Infant School's policy and procedures on racist incidents are set out separately in our Positive Behaviour and Anti-Bullying Policy, and acknowledge that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
-We keep a central record of racist incidents.
+Our policy on racist incidents is set out separately and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+We keep a record of racist incidents.

 Radicalisation, Extremism and Terrorism

 The Prevent Duty for England and Wales (2015) under section 26 of the Counter Terrorism and Security Act 2015 places a duty on education and other children's services to have due regard to the need to prevent people from being drawn into terrorism.